Categories

 etsy business stats - person writing down year to date orders

-While YTD orders is a significant number to know, it’s not a precise measurement of your brand’s integrity, health, or success.
-So don’t go comparing your number of sales to that of your competitor.
+While YTD orders are a significant number to know, it’s not a precise measurement of your brand’s integrity, health, or success.
+So don’t compare your number of sales to that of your competitor.
 You’re not them, and they’re not you – don’t rob yourself of happiness by comparing yourself to others!

 Cost of Goods Sold: Etsy Business Stats That Matter

-One of the most important Etsy business stats you need to know for shop is your cost of goods sold.
-You need to know this for every item you sell in your shop.
+One of the most essential Etsy business stats is your cost of goods sold.
+You need to know this for every item you trade in your shop.
 Every.
 Single.
 Item.

-Your cost of goods sold is just what it sounds like: it’s the amount of money it costs you once an item is sold in your Etsy shop.
-It’s an important figure to know becuase it adds up all the little fees and costs that you might not think of day to day.
+Your cost of goods sold is just what it sounds like the amount of money it costs you once an item is sold in your Etsy shop.
+It’s important to know because it adds up all the little fees and costs you might not think of daily.

-We’re talking Etsy’s selling fees, processing fees, shipping costs, gift-wrapping costs, and so on.
-All of these expenses chip away at your bottom line, and you’ll need to know them before you can calculate your gross profit.
+We’re talking about Etsy’s selling fees, processing fees, shipping costs, gift-wrapping costs, etc. All these expenses chip away at your bottom line, and you’ll need to know them before calculating your gross profit.

 How do you find your cost of goods sold?

-To find your cost of goods sold, you add together all of Etsy’s selling fees, shipping fees, processing fees, and the actual amount it costs for you to produce your product.
+To find your cost of goods sold, you add all of Etsy’s selling fees, shipping fees, processing fees, and the actual amount it costs to produce your product.
 This is everything it costs you to create your item for sale.

 Related: Know your Cost of Goods Sold with our Etsy Fee Calculator for Serious Sellers

-You can try to remember all of Etsy’s fees on your own, type or write them all out then crunch the numbers with your phone… but we’ve created a tool that will make this a little easier for you.
+You can try remembering all of Etsy’s fees on your own, typing or writing them all out, and then crunching the numbers with your phone… but we’ve created a tool to make this a little easier.
 Use our free Etsy Fee Calculator to punch in a few of your product prices, and it’ll calculate your Cost of Goods Sold so you don’t have to!

 etsy business stats - calculating your cost of goods sold